phs Group has acquired Citron Hygiene UK - we’re here to support you. Read our customer FAQs and find our contact details here.

 What is DFN Project SEARCH?

-Phs Group is in its sixth year of hosting the DFN Project SEARCH scheme in partnership with Bridgend College and Hft, supporting, young people with additional learning needs or autism kickstart the transition into employment.
+phs Group is in its sixth year of hosting the DFN Project SEARCH scheme in partnership with Bridgend College and Hft, supporting young people with additional learning needs or autism kickstart the transition into employment.
 The aim of the scheme is to help neurodiverse young people to become fully independent and able to thrive in the workplace, with the hope of a permanent role within the host company.

 Interning at phs

 As a supportive and neuro-inclusive workplace, they offer a calming and welcoming environment for neurodiverse people to be able to thrive and be the best that they can be.
-Each intern works shadows a mentor in their chosen department and will be guided and supported as they learn about the phs core values.
+Each intern work shadows a mentor in their chosen department and will be guided and supported as they learn about the phs core values.

 Each of the interns will get to experience multiple departments such as marketing, key accounts, IT, scheduling and customer services.
 Throughout each department, they will learn transferable skills that can be used in the professional workplace setting.